petr-ngn/FIS_Chatbot/README.md

 | Alpha parameter of Focal Loss | 0.03482061632108658 |
 | Gamma parameter of Focal Loss |  0.13682289471772455 |

-As can be seen, the NN's architectures seem to be same with an exception of the input layer, thus English text processing produced less unique preprocessed words.
+As can be seen, the NN's architectures (Czech on the left, English on the right) seem to be same with an exception of the input layer, thus English text processing produced less unique preprocessed words.

 <div style="display: flex;" align="center">
   <img src="./models/cs/cs_NN_plot.jpg" style="margin-right: 10px;" width="35%">